darasus/ai-blog/content/10-easy-tips-for-sticking-to-your-new-years-resolutions.md

   time, and the more consistent you are with your efforts, the better the results will be.
 It takes time to change your habits, and you don't want to throw in the towel too soon.
+intro: "New Year’s resolutions are like a clean slate for the coming year.
+What you do with that opportunity is up to you.
+Maybe you resolve to eat healthier, exercise more or reduce stress and anxiety.
+Maybe you decide to learn a new skill, read more books, help others or travel more.
+Or maybe your resolution is to do something completely different — like learn a language, stop procrastinating or read the complete works of Shakespeare.
+The possibilities are endless, but sticking to those resolutions can be challenging.
+The key is establishing habits that will last all 365 days of the year and not just one crazy day in January.
+It takes small but deliberate changes in everyday life that add up over time and become second nature.
+Here are 10 easy tips for sticking to your New Year’s resolutions:"
 ---

 ## Change your environment